JPatel87/locks-of-lush/README.md

     * Error messages will be displayed if the user selects a date in the past or a combination of date, time and stylist that has already been booked.

 * View bookings
-    * The table of bookings is displayed below the bookings portal container and displays the following information; client (first name and last name), service name, appointment (date, time, stylist) and buttons to enable appointments to be changed or cancelled for upcoming appointments.
+    * The table of bookings displays the following information; client (first name and last name), service name, appointment (date, time, stylist) and buttons to enable appointments to be changed or cancelled for upcoming appointments.
 For past appointments, an entry is made to say "booking cannot be amended".
     * If the change booking button is selected then the edit bookings form is called.
     * If the cancel bookings button is called then the delete bookings form is called.
+    * Bookings are displayed in date order - starting with the earliest appointment first.

-[ADD PAST APPOINTMENT IMAGE OF BOOKINGS PAGE]
+[ADD PAST APPOINTMENT IMAGE OF BOOKINGS PAGE to show dat order too]

 * Change booking
-    * The change booking form pre-populates with all the initial appointment details and works in the same way as the "make booking" form.
+    * The "change booking" form pre-populates with all the initial appointment details and works in the same way as the "make booking" form.
     * The user is given the option to make the change and confirm or cancel.
     * If the user makes a valid change - they will be redirected to the bookings page and presented with a success message to say that their request was successful and the change will be reflected in the bookings table.
     * If the user decides to cancel - they will be re-directed back to the bookings page.

 * Delete bookings
-    * The delete booking page displays a message to the user relaying the appointment details (date, time and stylist) they requested to delete and asks them to confirm or cancel the deletion.
+    * The delete booking page displays a message to the user relaying the appointment details (service, date, time and stylist) they requested to delete and asks them to confirm or cancel the deletion.
     * If they confirm - the user will be re-directed back to the bookings page, a success message will be displayed at the top of the bookings page to say that their request was successful and the booking will no longer appear in the bookings table.
     * If they cancel - they will be re-directed to the bookings page.